The best time to ski in New Zealand depends on many factors.

 Of course, that means our ski fields make an effort to open for their scheduled dates.
 With snow-makers on call and ski fields cleverly designed to take advantage of basins that naturally trap snow, our ski fields can typically open more or less on time regardless of the snowfall.

 That means every month has a different advantage, so there is no “best” time to ski in New Zealand.
-Here is the best month for each type of skier.
+Here is our guide to the best month for each type of skier.

-No matter how patchy the snowfall has been, a good snow cover has almost always built up by August.
-With snow-makers on board along with a great base layer, you can’t go wrong in August.
+No matter how patchy the snowfall has been at the start of the season, a good snow cover has almost always built up by August.
+With snow-makers on board, along with a great base layer, you can’t go wrong in August.
 And we usually get frequent new snowfalls in August as well, so you’ll have plenty of powder to play in.

 Yes, our ski fields are still open into October.
 No, we aren’t usually thinking about skiing by this time of year.
+However this can be a great time to ski if snowfall has continued late into the season.
 You can easily plan a last-minute trip in October, since there won’t be too much competition for accommodation, but the ski towns will be enjoying their spring flowers rather than embracing the winter vibe.
-The snow will probably be patchy, and several of the ski fields will inevitably close a few weeks before their scheduled dates.
+The snow will probably be patchy, and some of the ski fields will inevitably close a few weeks before their scheduled dates.
 Cardrona is usually the most dependable ski field for October skiers.
+See our Wanaka / Cardrona Ski Packages here.

 Contact your personal New Zealand Travel specialist today...